 - 1. Retirement or has left full-time employment with Hagerstown Community College.
 Under special circumstances, emeritus status may be established posthumously. - 2.
-Completion of a minimum of 15 years of teaching and / or administrative service at Hagerstown Community College - 3.
-Minimum of 5 years at the rank of Associate Professor and / or Professor at Hagerstown Community College.
+Completion of a minimum of 15 years of teaching or administrative service at Hagerstown Community College - 3.
+Minimum of 5 years at the rank of Associate Professor at Hagerstown Community College.